omnivore-app/omnivore/self-hosting/GUIDE.md

 Running `docker compose up` will pull the images from the github, and then start the services.

 During the first deployment omnivore-migrate will go through and set up the necessary Postgres tables.
-This will also create a demo user with email: demo@omnivore.app, password: demo_password.
+This will also create a demo user with email: demo@omnivore.work, password: demo_password.

 When the service is ready you can access the web-app by using localhost:3000